GreyHak/dsp-smooth-splitter/README.md

 **DSP Smooth Splitter** is a mod for the Unity game Dyson Sphere Program developed by Youthcat Studio and published by Gamera Game.
 The game is available on [here](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/).

 Smooths out the priority output of the Splitter.
 Have you ever had a two inputs and two outputs where the input was greater than the priority output, and the priority output belt wasn't full?
+Do you have a 3-in-1-out splitter which is intermitantly backing while intermitantly outputting gaps?
 If you have, and this bothers you, this mod is for you.

+The issues in the default game's splitter happen because the game's splitter contains no buffer, and just outputs when there's space at the front of the belt.
+This mod fixes that by shoving items into the output belt when that's possible.
+So you might see little gaps coming out of your splitters, and then closing up.

+This mod does not change your save file format.
+So it is safe to uninstall later if you wish without losing your save.

 If you like this mod, please click the thumbs up at the [top of the page](https://dsp.thunderstore.io/package/GreyHak/DSP_Smooth_Splitter/) (next to the Total rating).
 That would be a nice thank you for me, and help other people to find a mod you enjoy.